lubomyrV/library/README.md

 There is no views pages, it is simple RESTful Web App, use REST API for testing like Postman or cURL.

+Take a look in example how it works: http://temporarily.space/books/getAll

 To build this app you need to run:

 $ mvn clean